 Here is a list of critical criteria to use when comparing Advantage Plans:

 Monthly premiums: Medicare Advantage Plan monthly premiums vary from company to company and change on a yearly basis.
-In 2019, 56% of enrollees paid no premium, only 7% paid $100+ per month, and the average was $29 per month.
+In 2022, the average monthly premium for Medicare Advantage Plans is $19.
 This is in addition to the standard Part B monthly premium of $170.10 for 2022.

 Part D deductible: If a Part D Deductible is required, the plan cannot exceed the standard yearly deductible of $480 in 2022.
 Plan carriers may set the deductible lower and many MA-PD plans exempt Tiers 1, 2, and 3 from the deductible and offer first dollar coverage for these drugs.